jonasherfort/simple-modern-uv/README.md

 So I'm sharing a template that I am using myself as I migrate from Poetry to uv.
 (See [simple-modern-poetry](https://github.com/jlevy/simple-modern-poetry) if you want a recent Poetry template.)
-I'd originally been a little hesitent to switch tooling, but the advantages of uv (beyond it's touted speed) are getting to be too numerous to ignore.
+I'd originally been a little hesitent to switch tooling, but the advantages of uv have become too numerous to ignore.
 This template aims to be "done right" with modern tools but still absolutely as simple as possible: